Reviews You Can Rely On

 Flotation

 Staying afloat on deep snow is one of the main reasons we wear snowshoes, but the float level varies significantly from shoe to shoe.
-A larger surface area and a lighter shoe often help contribute to better float, but other factors like decking coverage and shape can help too.
+A larger surface area and a lighter shoe often help contribute to better float, but other factors like decking coverage, weight, and shape can influence how deep you sink.

-The 22-inch Revo Explore has a surface area of roughly 158 square inches and is recommended for people up to 240 pounds.
-This is definitely a smaller snowshoe, but it still offers decent float.
-The ExoTrac decking is very lightweight, which helps keep you on top of the snow, but the Explore works best in slightly packed snow as it tends to posthole in the fresh deep stuff.
+The 22-inch Revo Explore has a surface area of roughly 147 square inches for the 22" model.
+Its largest model is recommended for people up to 210 pounds.
+This is definitely a smaller framed snowshoe, but it is lightweight and offers decent float.
+It has the option for additional five-inch flotation tails (sold separately) that can be added when you are hiking through deeper drifts.
+The ExoTrac decking is very lightweight, which helps keep you on top of the snow.

-msr revo explore for women snowshoes review - the revo is best suited for medium packed snow.
+msr revo explore for women - the revo is best suited for medium packed snow.

 The Revo is best suited for medium packed snow.